bharat2005/darlee-app/README.md

-# 🌸 DarLee — Ai Based Menstural Cycle and Mood traker and predictor
+# 🌸 DarLee — An AI-Powered Period & Mood Companion App

-**DarLee** is a ....
+**DarLee** is more than a period tracker — it’s a gentle, emotionally intelligent companion for women’s health.
+Powered by AI, it tracks cycles, understands mood patterns, and offers soft predictions for what’s ahead, all within a serene, privacy-first experience.

 🎬 [Watch Demo on YouTube](https://youtu.be/x2PoAyUutzo?feature=shared)
 📱 [Watch Insta Reel](https://www.instagram.com/reel/DMfvV2apPjU/?utm_source=ig_web_button_share_sheet&igsh=MzRlODBiNWFlZA==)